Boodjamulla National Park

-Riversleigh is a designated World Heritage Area in recognition of its value as a repository for many of Australia’s most extraordinary extinct megafaunal animals.
+Riversleigh is a designated World Heritage area in recognition of its value as a discovery site for many of Australia’s most extraordinary mammal animal fossils.

 Riversleigh (Queensland) and Naracoorte (South Australia) were jointly inscribed on the World Heritage List as Australian Fossil Mammal Sites in 1994.